 Like all animals, cats are at risk of developing health issues, but Russian Blues tend to have lower chances of serious medical issues occurring.
 This is because they do not carry any common genetic disorders.
 The most common health concern regarding Russian Blue cats is bladder stones.
 Russian Blues have a life expectancy of over 13 years of age, ultimately guaranteeing a long and happy life.

 Savannah cats are considered to be a fairly new breed.
 They descended from African Servals and officially became a new breed in the year of 2012.
 They often have coats that are brown, black, or silver.
 Overall the Savannah breed is very healthy and not prone to any dangerous diseases.
 Because Savannah cats are still so new, researchers are still learning more about them.

-Bombay cats are known for being very muscular and they tend to have a large amount of strength and energy.
+Bombay cats are known for being very muscular and tend to have a lot of strength and energy.
 They have black coats with either gold or copper eyes.
-Bombay cats are prone to hypertrophic cardiomyopathy which is the most common form of heart disease in cats.
-Despite being prone to heart disease, Bombay cats are normally very healthy and lively creatures, with life spans ranging from 10-13 years.
+Bombay cats are prone to hypertrophic cardiomyopathy, the most common form of heart disease in cats.
+Despite being prone to heart disease, Bombay cats are normally very healthy and lively creatures, with 10-13 years of life spans.

 American Shorthair cats are a very popular breed among families that are looking for a loving pet.
 They are very famous for their brown and grey tabby coats, but they also come in a variety of other patterns and colors.
 Like most cats, American Shorthairs are prone to hypertrophic cardiomyopathy.
 Although American Shorthair cats are prone to heart disease, they are considered a healthy breed with an average life expectancy of 11-13 years.